garfix/nli-go/README.md

 ## Features

 * An Earley parser to create a syntax tree from an input sentence, with semantic attachments
+* Morphological analysis that performs segmentation and parsing of morphemes
 * Mentalese, a based internal language, based on Predicate Logic, to process the user input
 * A language with a Prolog-like syntax for rule based reasoning
 * Support for access to Sparql and MySQL databases as well as in-memory data stores